Partner, Financial Services Senior Analyst

 Areas of focus: Financial Services

 Jason is a financial service professional from RSM’s Chicago office, aligned with the tax practice.
-He works primarily with clients in the financial services industry and has particular expertise in meeting the needs of hedge funds, fund of hedge funds, broker-dealers, private equity firms, commodity trading advisors, commodity pool operators, proprietary trading groups, family offices, private foundations, and high net worth individuals.
+He works primarily with clients in the financial services industry and has particular expertise in meeting the needs of family offices, hedge funds, fund of hedge funds, private equity firms, and high net worth individuals.

-Jason has worked with and counseled start-up funds, working alongside attorneys, administrators and prime brokers.
-In January 2018, Jason was selected as a senior analyst in RSM’s cutting edge Industry Eminence Program, which positions its senior analysts to understand, forecast and communicate economic, business and technology trends shaping the industries RSM serves.
+In 2018, Jason was selected as a senior analyst in RSM’s cutting edge Industry Eminence Program, which positions its senior analysts to understand, forecast and communicate economic, business and technology trends shaping the industries RSM serves.
 These senior analysts advise clients on conditions impacting middle market leaders.
-Jason’s focus is on the financial services industry.

 Data-driven economic insights and outlooks for a variety of family offices provided by RSM US LLP senior analysts.